-While in law school, Ms. Rey served as the Executive Notes Editor of the Hastings Law Journal.
+While in law school, Katelyn served as the Executive Notes Editor of the Hastings Law Journal.
 She also completed two judicial externships for the Honorable Charles R. Breyer of the United States District Court for the Northern District of California and the Honorable A. James Robertson II of the Superior Court of California, County of San Francisco.

 - J.D., University of California, Hastings College of the Law, 2014, cum laude